rei/rei-cedar-docs/docs/components/grid/README.md

 ## Don’t use when

 - Presenting a multi-row columnar data display, such as features or specs of a product.
-Instead, use [Data Table](/components/table) component
+Instead, use the `Data Table` component

 ## Foundations